-[vc_row][vc_column width=”2/3″][hongo_section_heading hongo_heading_type=”heading-style-3″ hongo_heading_preview_image=”” hongo_heading=”Powdery Mildew Prevention” hongo_font_title_setting=””][vc_column_text]Powdery mildew is a fungal disease that can affect a wide range of plants.
+Powdery mildew is a fungal disease affecting a wide range of plants.
 It is one of the most common and costly diseases for nursery plants such as flowers, vegetables, and woody plants.
-It can infect plants under a wide range of conditions making it challenging to prevent and combat.
-Temperature, relative humidity, light, and air circulation are all prominent environmental factors that influence powdery mildew and its prevalence.
-Once it becomes active on a contaminated plant, powdery mildew will leach away a plant’s nutrients, making the plant weaker and bloom less, ultimately reducing yields.
-Prevention is the strongest approach you can take against powdery mildew.[/vc_column_text][hongo_section_heading hongo_heading_type=”heading-style-3″ hongo_heading_preview_image=”” hongo_heading=”Integrated Pest Management (IPM)” hongo_font_title_setting=””][vc_column_text]
+It infects plants under a wide range of conditions.
+It is a challenge to prevent and mitigate.
+Temperature, relative humidity, light, and air circulation are all prominent factors influencing powdery mildew prevalence.

-IPM as a concept was first developed in the late 1950s out of concern for the environmental impacts of the heavy and widespread use of pesticides.
-It is a layered, ecosystem-based approach that focuses on long-term prevention of pests through biological controls, physical habitat management, modification of cultural practices, the use of chemical controls (more often though it seeks to employ alternatives to synthetic chemicals), and the use of resistant plant varieties.
-IPM is all about taking actions before there is an issue to keep pests and contaminants from becoming a problem.
+Integrated Pest Management (IPM) as a concept was first developed in the late 1950s.
+It came out of concern for the environmental impacts of the heavy and widespread use of pesticides.
+IPM is a layered, ecosystem-based approach focusing on the long-term prevention of pests through: biological controls, physical habitat management, modification of cultural practices, the use of chemical controls (more often though, it seeks to employ alternatives to synthetic chemicals), and the use of resistant plant varieties.
+IPM is all about taking action before issues arise to keep pests and contaminants from becoming a problem.

 Proactive Rather Than Reactive